ttutisani/Xunit.Gherkin.Quick/docs/reuse-step-implementation-across-features.md

 	Then I receive "Doe, John"
 ```

-As you can see, the two scenarios that we need to implement, have identical steps, except the "When" part.
-Since all other steps sound identical, we could share their implementation code too.
+As you can see, the two scenarios that we need to implement have identical steps, except the "When" part.
+Since all other steps sound similar, we could share their implementation code too.

-In Xunit.Gherkin.Quick, there are two options for achieving this objective: inheriting from a common base class, or injecting a class with common code in it.
+In Xunit.Gherkin.Quick, there are two options for achieving this objective: inheriting from a common base class or injecting a class with common code in it.

 ## Option 1: Inheriting from Common Base Class

 Since all feature classes must inherit from `Feature` class, our base class should also follow this design.
-Also, we can make the base class to be abstract since we will not need to execute it on its own.
-The base class simply holds the shared step implementations for all derived features.
+We can also make the base class abstract since we will not need to execute it on its own.
+The base class holds the shared step implementations for all derived features.

 ```C#
 public abstract class ConcatenationBase : Feature